jlrbayani/ChromeTabOrganizer/README.md

 3. To do the above automatically or not.
 The user can choose either or in the user interface.

 4. Have a **simple user interface** to allow functionalities above to work with one another or be separated. (ie. enable website sorting while disabling time based sorting or allowing both to work in some fashion concurrently; this should be scalable if we plan on adding more categorization features in the future)

+## How to Use Extension During Development
+Temporary instructions to use this extension.

+1. Fork the repository at https://github.com/jlrbayani/ChromeTabOrganizer

+2. Open the Extensions Icon on Chrome and go to "Manage extensions"

+3. Enable **Developer Mode** and click "Load unpacked" to search for the folder of the forked repository

+4. This extension should now be added, and could be reloaded from this page.
+NOTE: Extension reload is required if updates are made to manifest.json, any service worker code (ie. background tasks), or content scripts